-An adverse ruling on any of these cases could have a material adverse effect on our business operations and our financial performance.
-You should read the sections entitled "-- Government Regulation," "Business -- Government Regulation" and "Business -- Legal Proceedings" located later in this prospectus for additional information regarding our litigation.
+Because of the uncertainties associated with this type of litigation, we cannot estimate for you our ultimate liability for these matters, if any.
+You should be aware that an adverse ruling on any of these cases could have a material adverse effect on our business operations and our financial performance.
+We encourage you to read the sections entitled "-- Government Regulation," "Business -- Government Regulation" located later in this prospectus for additional information and especially "Business -- Legal Proceedings" located later in this prospectus for a detailed discussion regarding our litigation.